Fast, affordable Internet access for all.

-The world of media education, communication policy, and philanthropy is mourning the loss of Charles Benton who [no-glossary]passed[/no-glossary] away on April 29.
+The world of media education, communication policy, and philanthropy is mourning the loss of Charles Benton who passed away on April 29.
 He lived a long life encouraging and empowering individuals and communities to use technology to improve their quality of life.
 But beyond that, specifically working to remove barriers that discourage historically marginalized communities from benefiting from communications technologies.

 In addition to serving on the National Museum and Library Services Board for the Obama Administration, Charles advised President Bill Clinton as a member of the Parental Advisory Committee on the Public Interest Obligation of Digital Television Broadcasters.